TheRenegadeCoder/sample-programs-website/docs/projects/sleep-sort/algol68/index.md

 # Do sleep sort and show results #
 REF []INT values := sleep sort(sleep times);
 show list values(values)

 ```

 {% endraw %}

-[Sleep Sort](https://sampleprograms.io/projects/sleep-sort) in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Sleep Sort in [Algol68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Feb 25 2023 13:10:07.
-The solution was first committed on Feb 14 2023 19:06:05.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution